-The Federation of American Hospitals (FAH) appreciates the opportunity to comment on Measure #330, Hospital 30-day, all-cause, risk-standardized readmission rate (RSRR) following heart failure (HF) hospitalization.
-The FAH is concerned that even though the median reliability score was 0.57 for hospitals with at least 25 cases, reliability ranged from 0.14 to 0.96 and that the intraclass correlation coefficients (ICC) was 0.587.
-The FAH believes that the developer must increase the minimum sample size to a higher number to produce a minimum reliability threshold of sufficient magnitude (e.g., 0.7 or higher) and an ICC of 0.6 or higher.
+The Federation of American Hospitals (FAH) appreciates the opportunity to comment on Measure #505, Hospital 30-day, all-cause, risk-standardized readmission rate (RSRR) following acute myocardial infarction (AMI) hospitalization.
+The FAH is concerned that even though the median reliability score was 0.51 for hospitals with at least 25 cases, reliability ranged from 0.14 to 0.91 and that the intraclass correlation coefficients (ICC) was 0.424.
+The FAH believes that the developer must increase the minimum sample size to a higher number to produce a minimum reliability threshold of sufficient magnitude (e.g. 0.7 or higher) and an ICC of 0.6 or higher.

 In addition, the FAH is very concerned to see that the measure developer's rationale to not include social risk factors in the risk adjustment model was in part based on the recommendations from the report to Congress by Assistant Secretary for Planning and Evaluation (ASPE) on Social Risk Factors and Performance in Medicare's Value-based Purchasing program released in March of last year (ASPE, 2020).
 A fundament flaw within the ASPE report was the lack of any recommendation addressing how a single measure with multiple accountability uses should address inclusion of social risk factors as is the case with this measure, which is both publicly reported and included in the Hospital Value-Based Purchasing program.
-Regardless of whether the testing of social risk factors produced results that were sufficiently significant, the FAH believes that no developer should rely on the recommendational analysis using the American Community Survey.
+Regardless of whether the testing of social risk factors produced results that were sufficiently significant, the FAH believes that no developer should rely on the recommendations of this report until the question of how to handle multiple uses is addressed along with the additional analysis using the American Community Survey.
 We also note that the developer chose to include social risk factors in two measures (#2888 and #3597) under review and we ask that this inconsistency be considered.

 Lastly, the FAH is concerned that there is insufficient variation in performance across hospitals and limited opportunities for improvement to support this measure's continued use in accountability programs.
 Specifically, the performance scores reported in 2b4.
-Identification of Statistically Significant and Meaningful Difference in Performance are generally low with only 110 hospitals identified as better than the national rate and 149 are worse than the national rate.
-We base our concerns on these results along with the discussion on improvement in section 4b1 of the measure submission form where only an increase of 0.1 absolute percentage points between July 2016-June 2017 and July 2018-June 2019 was found.
+Identification of Statistically Significant and Meaningful Difference in Performance are generally low with only 17 hospitals identified as better than the national rate and 18 are worse than the national rate.
+We base our concerns on these results along with the discussion on improvement in section 4b1 of the measure submission form where only an increase of 0.6 absolute percentage points between July 2016-June 2017 and July 2018-June 2019 was found.